Caring Louisville Nursing Home Neglect Attorney Ready To Serve You

 There are two main reasons why nursing homes and assisted living facilities are understaffed:

 - Nursing homes are trying to make more money.
 The less money that nursing homes spend on paying staff members, training staff members, and vetting staff members, the more money goes to the owner and administrator pockets each year.
 For this reason, many of these businesses cut back to the bare essentials, leaving a handful of under-trained and over-worked certified nursing assistants (CNAs) to care for dozens of residents at a time.
 It is no surprise that most nursing home residents receive a full hour less of direct nursing care per day than the recommended minimum.
 It is also no surprise that mistakes and injuries occur regularly.

 - Nursing home staff often face poor work conditions.
 Because nursing home businesses are often desperately trying to increase their profits, working conditions at nursing homes can be bleak.
 Nurses, CNAs, and other staff members may face extremely low wages and long work hours and have poor benefits, hazardous work environments, and a lack of supervision.
 Because of these conditions, there is a dire shortage of nursing home staff members, terrible retention rates, and high turnover rates.
 It is no surprise that the result is the under-trained, over-stressed, and inexperienced staff.

 Common Examples of Nursing Home Negligence

 Broadly speaking, nursing home negligence occurs any time a nursing home or one of its employees fails to meet the accepted standard of care, resulting in harm to a resident.
 Negligence can take many forms, but nursing home injuries tend to result from a number of common and recurring examples of improper care.
-These include: